Calculate Your 2026 LED Stadium Lighting Installation Costs

 Modern LED sports lighting systems for sports venues are, in many cases, computer controlled.
 For example, floodlights can be turned on automatically at fixed times.
 This saves on personnel costs.
 In many cases, modern lighting systems can now be controlled via a smartphone app.
 This allows access by different people as well as very a easy and uncomplicated use of the lighting.

 With an LED floodlight, you can also rent out your sports field to other groups and clubs for training or games in the evening hours.
 You should consider both the electricity costs and the wear and tear of the illuminants when calculating the rental costs, but balance that against the revenue you can generate from those rentals.
+Remember that increased usage may lead to a higher electricity bill, which should be factored into your overall pricing.

 It’s also advisable to install additional technology that may be required, such as surveillance cameras or loudspeakers on the poles, at the same time as the floodlight installation.
 This reduces the total installation costs for the sports field lighting infrastructure.